 Data fusion to provide the pilot with relevant information

-It is worth noting that those characteristics, as well as the whole concept of fighters generation, has been criticized as simplistic, or even as a marketing argument for Lockheed Martin by some of its competitors.
-The concept of stealth through passive low observable (LO) features, for example, remains a controversial area, as some see it as too limiting for the airframe design and overall performances, while easily countered by advanced sensors.
+It is worth noting that those characteristics, as well as the whole concept of fighter generation, have been criticized as simplistic, or even as a marketing argument for Lockheed Martin by some of its competitors.
+The concept of stealth through passive low observable features, for example, remains a controversial area, as some see it as too limiting for the airframe design and overall performances, while easily countered as sensor technology is catching up.

 US – Next Generation Air Dominance